jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 - A force for the 'creator'*
 - A force for the 'creation'

-> *A universe with just a Creator and no creation is worthless, while a universe with just creation and no creator nor maintainer will cease to exist instantly if ever it could exist.
+{{< f f="*A universe with just a Creator and no creation is worthless, while a universe with just creation and no creator nor maintainer will cease to exist instantly if ever it could exist." >}}

 {{< img src="/icons/tao.png" cap="There are only two forces in the universe.
-All perceivable forces, such as gravity, electromagnetism, love & hatred, are versions or 'modes' of those two" alt="Yin Yang symbol" >}}
+All perceivable forces, such as gravity, electromagnetism, love & hatred, are versions or modifications or 'modes' of those two.
+Update 2024: Modes are fundamental in Cartesian-Spinoza Physics" alt="Yin Yang symbol" >}}

 - In Taoism, this duality is called Yin and Yang